Ismael-San/GreEnergy-Supply_Automate_Report/README.md

 * **Product-Level Performance**: In-depth analysis of product trends during the period to understand their impact on sales.
 * **Customer Segmentation**: Evaluation of customer behavior by age range and loyalty membership.

+## Business Case Request from Head of Operations

 ## Data Structure

 An interactive Tableau Desktop dashboard can be found [here](https://public.tableau.com/app/profile/ismael.cisse/viz/ElecTechAnalysis/ExecutiveOverview?publish=yes).